 Here is how I look at it: a wedge is where the whole sole of the shoe from the toe to the heel makes contact with the floor.
 The bottom part of the shoe where the heel is located is higher than the portion at the toe, while a high heel is where there are two separate parts in contact with the floor, one at the toe and one at the heel which is higher.

-For better clarification, below you can find a picture that describes how a high heel and a wedge look like!
+For better clarification, below you can find how a wedge shoe looks like:

-I wrote a post where I describe the best dress shoes for kids’.
+I wrote a post where I describe the best dress shoes for kids’ that they can wear for longer periods of time.
 You can find it here:

 High Heels Vs Wedges – Which One is Better?

 Wedges have a safer platform than high heel shoes, which provides your kid with more cushioning and support from the ground.
 Wedges also have more padding than high heels, which lowers the impact on your kid’s feet and legs each time they hit the ground.

 There is a considerable difference between the stress kids put on their feet and legs in high heels than when they wear wedges.

 The Most Comfortable Wedges for Kids ⭐⭐⭐⭐⭐

 I have put together a selection of the most comfortable and popular wedges for kids.
 Please refresh your browser if you can’t see the recommendations.

 All of these wedge shoe styles fit “true to size”, which means that you need a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.